illegibility: can America write?

 in

-takes much more time and effort than imitating a
+any style takes much more time and effort than imitating a

 scribble.